My Mouth and My Feelings: A Parent’s Guide to Empowering Children’s Emotional and Oral Wellness (Digital Download)

 What your child will learn

-• Healthy oral habits: why keeping lips closed and the tongue to the palate (when not eating, drinking or talking) supports facial growth and nasal breathing.
+• Healthy oral habits: why lips closed + tongue to palate supports oral development and nasal breathing.

 Key benefits & outcomes

-• Develop emotional self-regulation skills: practical tools to choose helpful oral habits during strong emotions.
+• Self-regulation skills: practical swaps during strong emotions.

 How to use the guide

-1. Read together at a calm time; choose one “helpful mouth habit” to try first.
+1. Read together at a calm time (not mid-meltdown).

-3. Use during big feelings—offer a quiet cue (“bubbles?” “hum & smile?”) and praise success.
+3. Use during big feelings with a quiet cue: “bubbles?” “hum & smile?”

-4. Review at bedtime: “What helped your mouth today?”
+4. Reflect at bedtime: “What helped your mouth today?”
 Set a tiny goal for tomorrow.

 What’s included